Educate yourself about corrosion.

 Learning the kinds and causes of corrosion, and techniques on how to prevent, control and mitigate it is the first step in combating this process.

 Thomas Tehada currently holds the position of Corrosion and Cathodic Protection (CP) Subject Matter Expert, for the U.S. Naval Facilities Engineering Command (NAVFACENGCOM).
-He works for the Naval Facilities Engineering Service Center (NAVFAC ESC) in Port Hueneme, California, and is duty stationed at Pearl Harbor, Hawaii.
+He works for the Naval Facilities Engineering and Expeditionary Warfare Center (NAVFAC EXWC) in Port Hueneme, California, and is duty stationed at Pearl Harbor, Hawaii.

 Mr. Tehada earned a B.S. in Electrical Engineering in 1978 from the University of Hawaii.
 He is a registered Professional Electrical Engineer (Hawaii - 1984), a registered Corrosion Engineer (California - 1987), a NACE Certified Cathodic Protection Specialist (2009), and has been a member of the National Association of Corrosion Engineers for the past 29 years.